mazluta/Play-with-Delphi-and-outlook/README.md

 Read folders from each PST file,
 Read all mail items from specific folder
-See the Property of the MailItem and learn how to Display or save Mailitem Message.
+See the Property of the MailItem and learn how to Display or save Mailitem Messages and the attachments from the MailItem selected.